Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 See how much your instalment changes at different rates: use the free Advanced Mortgage Calculator

-Or read first: Singapore Mortgage Free Report — the full fixed-vs-SORA decision framework, rate-shopping checklist and lock-in timing worksheet in one PDF.
+Or read first: Singapore Mortgage Free Report — a 16-bank fixed-vs-SORA comparison, year-by-year rate progression for your loan, cost horizons over 2y/3y/5y and the lock-in expiry playbook in one PDF.

 Further Reading